Localization and interpolation of parabolic $L^p$ Neumann problems: Basic estimates

-\end{lemma} \begin{proof} When $4Q\subset\om$, i.e. in the interior case, the result is classical.
+\end{lemma} \begin{proof} When $Q_0\subset\om$, i.e., in the interior case, the result is classical.
 See for example \cite[Theorem B]{Aro68}, which gives \eqref{eq.localbdd} with an $L^2$ version on the right-hand side.
 Going from $L^2$ to $L^1$ is also classical and is based on a dilation argument.
-When $4Q$ is centered at the boundary, we use the reflection \eqref{eqdef.reflec} to reduce matters to the interior case.
+When $Q_0\cap\pom\neq\emptyset$, we use the reflection \eqref{eqdef.reflec} to reduce matters to the interior case.
 We skip the details. \end{proof}